 • Provide functional advice to Staff Accountants (Accounting group division).

 • Act as a subject matter expert for financial systems and evaluate the financial systems for process improvements.

 • Bachelor’s Degree in Accounting, Finance, and/or related field

-• 1 years’ experience in a senior level accounting role
+• 2-3 years of experience in a senior level accounting role

 • 5+ years of progressive accounting experience and financial statement preparation